 How to Give a Good Conference Presentation – By Remembering It`s Just a Conference Presentation

 Sooner or later, everyone giving conference presentations will hit the low point in their congress career.
 It doesn`t need to be a complete flop of a presentation where your power points vanish into thin air mid-talk, then your computer explodes, and while putting out the fire, you realize you gave the talk you managed to give while having a huge food stain in the middle of your shirt.
-Perhaps it`s just that you get stuck with your hear in the microphone headset and lose half of your hair while ripping it off to hand it to the next speaker (this happened to me), or that you have a Besserwisser in the audience making sure that you will doubt the validity of your research for five years after getting your degree.
+Perhaps it`s just that you get stuck with your hairdo in the microphone headset and lose half of your hair while ripping the headset off to hand it to the next speaker (this happened to me).
+Perhaps you have a Besserwisser in the audience making sure that you will doubt the validity of your research for five years after getting your degree.
 Whatever the case may be, having some healthy perspective will not do any harm.
 In the end, you learn how to give a good conference presentation by having some less successful experiences.

-Most of the people listening to your presentation will not remember anything about it tomorrow.
-Most people listening to your presentation are not, frankly speaking, not even that interested in it -they just pretend to be, because they`re polite.
+Many people listening to your presentation will not remember anything about it tomorrow.
+Many people listening to your presentation are not, frankly speaking, not even that interested in it -they just pretend to be, because they are polite.
 Largely, the audience is either anxiously preparing for their own presentation or recovering from it in a complete lowering-my-adrenaline-levels mental smog.
-Usually, your audience members don`t care about anyone else`s presentations than that of their own.
+Usually, your audience members don’t care about anyone else’s presentations than that of their own.